symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

         :language: bash
         :start-after: #!/bin/sh

 4. Open the terminal where you are monitoring account transactions ``status``.
 It should be empty.
-If there is an error, you can check `the error code here </api.html#tag/Websockets>`_.
+If there is an error, you can check :doc:`the error code here <../../api/status-errors>`.

 A new transaction should have appeared in the terminal where you are monitoring ``unconfirmed``.
 At this point, the transaction has reached the network, but it is not clear if it will get included in a block.